How do you treat very oily skin?

 Skincare alone isn’t enough to treat very oily skin, but that doesn’t mean you can skip your routine.
 I’ve put together the best skincare routine for oily skin in this post, but here are the basics:

-- Exfoliate with salicylic acid: It gets inside the pores, getting rid of all the gunk that’s clogging them up.
+- Exfoliate with salicylic acid: It gets inside your pores, getting rid of all the gunk that’s clogging them up.
 Check out my fave salicylic acid exfoliants here.

 - Don’t skip sunscreen: UV rays wreak all kinds of havoc on the skin.
 They give you wrinkles and dark spots, trigger inflammation that leads to acne, and even cause cancer.
 I know sunscreen can feel greasy, but is skipping it really worth all these extra woes?
 You can find out my fave sunscreens for oily skin here.